LogtalkDotOrg/logtalk-for-vscode/README.md

     "logtalk.make.onSave": false

-Automatically call the "Logtalk: Make - Reload" command when saving a Logtalk source file.
+Automatically call the "Make - Reload" command when saving a Logtalk source file.
 Although the default value is `false` (for backward compatibility), it's recommended to enable this feature for a better development experience.

 #### Code metrics and test results code lens